 Encryption can mean many things to many people.
-Depending on your experience level, encryption may be as simple as marking a file or folder hidden within a directory to password protecting a ZIP file with a sixty-four-character password filled with variable key spaces to keep password cracking software at bay for a millennia.
-This is to say that the term“encryption” itself can expand to include a great many possibilities and variables that can affect them further, like salting a hash value or writing your own cipher — booth of which are advanced cryptographic topics that are well beyond the scope of this blog.
+Depending on your experience level, encryption may be as simple as marking a file or folder hidden within a directory to password-protect a ZIP file with a sixty-four-character password filled with variable key spaces to keep password-cracking software at bay for millennia.
+This is to say that the term “encryption” itself can expand to include a great many possibilities and variables that can affect them further, like salting a hash value or writing your own cipher — both of which are advanced cryptographic topics that are well beyond the scope of this blog.

 Here, we’ll discuss: